-With the first day of spring right around the corner, many of us are already dreaming up plans for the summer months to follow.
-Whether it be a picnic, a hike in the woods, or trying new restaurants with outdoor seating, our lists are endless, especially as we consider how our summer of 2020 was different than any we had experienced before.
+Many of us are already dreaming up plans for the summer months to follow.
+Whether it be a picnic, a hike in the woods, or trying new restaurants with outdoor seating, our lists are endless, especially as we consider how our pandemic summer was different than any we had experienced before.
 The great news is that just as there are many things to do in the fall in Greenville, SC, there are even more great things to do in the summer.

 7 Fun Things to Do This Summer in Greenville, SC

 If you are already thinking through plans for the summer, you’ll be pleased to know that there are lots of great activities that you can do, many of them at no or little cost to you.
 The variety of available activities is just one reason why Monroe Family Dentistry loves Greenville, SC.